kubeflow/training-operator/developer_guide.md

 # Developer Guide

-The are two versions of the TF operator: one for v1alpha2 (to be deprecated) and one for v1beta1.
+There are two versions of the TF operator: one for v1alpha2 (to be deprecated) and one for v1beta1.

 ## Building the operator